luisscastillo/lean-game/README.md

 Available now at: https://luisscastillo.github.io/lean-game/

-(If you cannot access the game is because it's under development)
+(If you cannot access the game it is because it's under development)